FoxxMD/blog/_posts/2026-04-20-scaling-renovate.md

 > If you don't want to go to the trouble of caching during initial renovate config iteration/setup then I would suggest creating a *testing* repository to have Renovate run on.
 Include only a few stacks with all the image update scenarios you want to detect and use that to iterate on config building, rather than using your entire homelab monorepo as the testing grounds.
 {: .prompt-tip}

-When Renovate is fetching updates it is making plain HTTP/S calls to the upstream registries *and not* using the Docker Daemon API.
-Therefore, we can't use existing docker registry proxies transparently.
+When Renovate is fetching updates it is making plain HTTP/S calls to the upstream registries[^no-docker-daemon-proxy] so we will use [CNCF's `distribution`](https://distribution.github.io/distribution/) image as a [pull through cache](https://distribution.github.io/distribution/recipes/mirror) in order to cache image manifest information from [each upstream registry](https://distribution.github.io/distribution/recipes/mirror/#gotcha) we want to cache for.

-Instead, we will use [CNCF's `distribution`](https://distribution.github.io/distribution/) image as a [pull through cache](https://distribution.github.io/distribution/recipes/mirror) in order to cache image manifest information from [each upstream registry](https://distribution.github.io/distribution/recipes/mirror/#gotcha) we want to cache for.
+[^no-docker-daemon-proxy]: IE It will not use the Docker Daemon API so we can't use existing docker registry proxies transparently, unfortunately.

 In this example I am using `distribution` as a cache for Dockerhub and setting up the container behind Traefik as the reverse proxy.
 In a docker compose stack: